Clef: Bass clef

 The only F-clef still in use is the bass clef, with the clef placed on the fourth line.
 Since it is the only F-clef commonly encountered, the terms "F-clef" and "bass clef" are often regarded as synonymous.

 Bass clef is used for the cello, double bass and bass guitar, bassoon and contrabassoon, bass recorder, trombone, tuba, and timpani.
 It is used for baritone horn or euphonium when their parts are written at concert pitch, and sometimes for the lowest notes of the horn.
 Baritone and bass voices also use bass clef, and the tenor voice is notated in bass clef if the tenor and bass are written on the same staff.
 Bass clef is the bottom clef in the grand staff for harp and keyboard instruments.
 Double bass, bass guitar, and contrabassoon sound an octave lower than the written pitch; some scores show an "8" beneath the clef for these instruments to differentiate from instruments that sound at the actual written pitch (see "Octave clefs" below).

 Sub-bass clef^{†}

 When the F-clef is placed on the fifth line, it is called the sub-bass clef.
 It was used by Johannes Ockeghem and Heinrich Schütz to write low bass parts, by Monsieur de Sainte-Colombe for low notes on the bass viol, and by J. S. Bach in his Musical Offering.

-It is the same as the treble clef, but two octaves lower.
+It is the same as the treble clef, but two octaves lower, making the top line F3 (174.614Hz) and the bottom line E2 (82.41Hz).